kabisa/kudo-o-matic/README.md

 **NOTE**: Only works if the Slack environment variables are set.

 ### Firebase Cloud Messaging
-The Kudo-o-Matic automatically sends a Kudo reminder message to all Kudo-o-Mobule app users.
+The Kudos-o-Matic automatically sends a Kudo reminder message to all Kudos-o-Mobule app users.

 ##### Schedule
 Every friday at 11.55 AM.